 Even the most amicable divorce can be complicated.
 What was previously a team effort suddenly turns into a potential battle between two people intimately familiar with each other.
 It’s like watching two football teams face off for their annual game.
 You know it’s going to get dirty, rough, tense, and nerve-wracking.
 Rules will be broken, and everyone is watching, particularly with the advent of social media.
-Here are five mistakes that Fort Collins divorce and family law attorney Stephen Vertucci says you should not make:
+Here are five mistakes that Fort Collins divorce attorney Stephen Vertucci says you should not make:

 Nothing ruins a great opportunity like jumping the gun.
 All of that work to get the right play in at the right time goes up in smoke because you moved too soon.
 When it comes to a divorce, be mindful of sharing what’s happening on social media at the same rate you share the meals you eat or the shows you watch.
 It works out better for both you and your ex if you act as a team on how to approach social media announcements.